mohamedsaif/AI-Landing-Zones/docs/how_to_use.md

 > Provisioning uses Template Specs to bypass the 4 MB ARM template size limit.
 > Pre-provision scripts build and publish them, while post-provision scripts remove them after success.

+> [!TIP]
+> **Alternative deployment with Azure CLI**: If you prefer using Azure CLI instead of `azd`, skip step 4 (initialize) and replace step 6 with `az deployment group create`.
+Ensure you run the pre-provision script before deployment and the post-provision script after deployment.

 ## 3) Configuration options

 Update parameters in the `infra/main.bicepparam` file: